-Debate Takeaways: Stark differences between Trump, Biden
+Debate Takeaways: An acrid tone from the opening minute

 Biden has tried to press Democrats to use the court confirmation fight as a rallying cry against Trump, and the debate discussion largely played out on his turf.

-Debate moderator Chris Wallace of Fox News held his ground Tuesday after saying beforehand that it was not his job to fact-check the candidates, especially Trump, in real time.
+Debate moderator Chris Wallace of Fox News tried mightily to hold his ground Tuesday after saying beforehand that it was not his job to fact-check the candidates, especially Trump, in real time.

 But Wallace struggled to stop Trump from interrupting and at times seemed to lose control of the debate.